RusPiRo/ruspiro-loader/README.md

 $> make deploy32
 ```

-Build and deplay in aarch64 mode:
+Build and deploy in aarch64 mode:

 ```
 $> make deploy64